formthefog/formation/implementation_plan.md

 ## Phase 4: Task 4 (Node State Communication & Task Selection with Proof of Claim)

-**Goal:** Implement a deterministic task self-selection mechanism ("Proof of Claim") for image building and image hosting tasks within `form-state`, and ensure nodes can determine their responsibility for such tasks.
-Other state changes are already handled by general gossip.
+**Goal:** Implement a deterministic task self-selection mechanism ("Proof of Claim") for image building and image hosting tasks within `form-state`. `form-state` will determine responsible node(s) and dispatch tasks directly to them.

 **Preamble:**
 *   "Proof of Claim": For a given task (`task_id`) and a set of capable nodes (`node_id`s), responsibility is determined by `XOR(task_id, node_id)`.
 Nodes with the lowest XOR result(s) are selected.
 *   This applies specifically to "BuildImage" and "LaunchInstance" (image hosting) tasks.
-*   All nodes must be able to run this algorithm to identify responsible parties.
-*   `form-state` will house the core logic and expose an API for services to check responsibility.
+*   `form-state` will house the PoC logic and dispatch tasks to responsible worker services.

 ### Task 4.1: (Already Completed - Verify and Enhance Node State Communication)
 - [x] **Sub-task 4.1.1:** Ensure `Node` updates (capabilities, metrics, etc.) are reliably gossiped.